Online Trading Starts Here

 Your capital is at risk.

 Certain digital assets violate fundamental principles of Islamic law and fall outside the permissible scope for investment.
-The haram crypto list is compiled based on indicators such as involvement in prohibited industries, interest-based models, and speculative intent.
+The haram crypto list is regularly updated alongside the halal and crypto list to help investors distinguish permissible assets from those that violate faith-based financial ethics.
 The main criteria focus on the presence of riba, maysir, or gharar in the asset’s structure or use.

-"High volatility and lack of intrinsic value in cryptocurrencies create elements of gharrar that are incompatible with Islamic contracts"
+"High volatility and lack of intrinsic value in cryptocurrencies create elements of gharar that are incompatible with Islamic contracts", said Mufti Muhammad Taqi Usmani, a renowned Islamic theologian and expert in fiqh muamalat.

 • Shiba Inu (SHIB).
 Meme coin with no intrinsic value; highly speculative and driven by hype.